Start a Conversation

 Did you know?

-In a flat, global economy the ability to connect and engage in critical conversations isn’t optional- it’s a survival skill.
-While e-mail, texting and social media have changed the way today’s students are interacting, these technologies encourage faceless and fragmented communication.
-We need to help our students branch out from the comfortable confines of their computer screens and cell phones and develop the face-to-face conversational confidence and experience they need in the professional world.
-After all, conversations build relationships; relationships build networks; and networks are a job seeker’s most valuable tool.
+In an evolving, global economy the ability to connect and engage in critical conversations isn’t optional- it’s a survival skill.
+While texting, social media and email have changed the way today’s students are interacting, these and other emerging technologies encourage faceless and fragmented communication.
+We need to help our students branch out from the comfortable confines of their cell phones and computer screens to develop the face-to-face conversational confidence and expertise they need in the professional world.
+It’s a classic continuum, conversations build relationships; relationships build networks; and networks are a valuable tool for job seekers.
 This activity gives students an opportunity to make conversation connections to grow their personal and professional networks.

 - Ask them…